kykrueger/openbis/pybis/src/python/README.md

 * `CONTROLLEDVOCABULARY`
 * `MATERIAL`

 When choosing `CONTROLLEDVOCABULARY`, you must specify a `vocabulary` attribute (see example).
 Likewise, when choosing `MATERIAL`, a `materialType` attribute must be provided.
+PropertyTypes that start with a \$ are by definition `managedInternally` and therefore this attribute must be set to True.

 ## create sample types / object types